How to improve effectiveness of verification?

 You probably already noticed that Email Verifier validates email addresses pretty quickly but does not do it immediately.
 In fact, the scanning speed depends on the size of your list, your Internet connection, and its speed.

 It is important to understand that if your list contains more than 10,000 email addresses, the program will take some time to analyze all of them.
-We recommend to launch the checking process at night.
+We recommend launching the checking process at night.
 That way, in the morning you’ll have your results ready, which can then be exported and used for mailing.

 If you have already run the program and checked even smaller lists, you are probably familiar with the statuses that are assigned to emails by Mail Verifier.